 EIGH faculty are invited to apply for a grant to cover the costs of travel, housing, and per diem when not covered by other funding sources.
 The grant can also similarly support students and faculty from low- and middle-income countries or resource-limited domestic sites to travel to the University of Notre Dame to and conduct research with an EIGH faculty member.

 The following categories are eligible to apply for this program:

 - Full-time regular faculty (i.e., Tenured / Tenure Track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

-- Active member of the Eck Institute for Global Health (Please contact Program Director, Nydia Morales-Soto, for information on how to become a member).
+- Active member of the Eck Institute for Global Health (please contact EIGH Assistant Director, Nydia Morales-Soto, for information on how to become a member).
 An active member consistently affiliates themselves with the Institute on their grant proposals.